nikitabobko/AeroSpace/docs/guide.md

 ### Floating windows
 TODO DOCUMENTATION

-Normally, floating windows are not part of the tiling tree except for the 'focus' command.
-From 'focus' command perspective, floating windows are part of the tree.
+Normally, floating windows are not part of the tiling tree.
+But it's not the case with `focus` command.
+From `focus` command perspective, floating windows are part of the tree.

 ## Default keybindings
 TODO DOCUMENTATION the idea behind default keybindings